pypa/pipx/docs/docs.md

 usage: pipx run [-h] [--no-cache] [--pypackages] [--spec SPEC] [--verbose]
                 [--python PYTHON] [--system-site-packages]
                 [--index-url INDEX_URL] [--editable] [--pip-args PIP_ARGS]
-                binary [binary_args [binary_args ...]]
+                app ...

-Download the latest version of a package to a temporary virtual environment, then run a binary from it.
+Download the latest version of a package to a temporary virtual environment, then run an app from it.
 The environment will be cached and re-used for up to 14 days.
 This means subsequent calls to 'run' for the same package will be faster since they can re-use the cached Virtual Environment.

-In support of PEP 582 'run' will use binaries found in a local __pypackages__ directory, if present.
+In support of PEP 582 'run' will use apps found in a local __pypackages__ directory, if present.
 Please note that this behavior is experimental, and is a acts as a companion tool to pythonloc.
 It may be modified or removed in the future.
 See https://github.com/cs01/pythonloc.

 positional arguments:
-  binary                binary/package name
+  app                   app/package name
-  binary_args           arguments passed to the binary when it is invoked
+  appargs               arguments passed to the application when it is invoked

 optional arguments:
-  -h, --help            show this help message and exit --no-cache            Do not re-use cached virtual environment if it exists --pypackages          Require binary to be run from local __pypackages__
+  -h, --help            show this help message and exit --no-cache            Do not re-use cached virtual environment if it exists --pypackages          Require app to be run from local __pypackages__
                         directory
   --spec SPEC           The package name or specific installation source
                         passed to pip.
 Runs `pip install -U SPEC`.
 For example `--spec mypackage==2.0.0` or `--spec
                         git+https://github.com/user/repo.git@branch`
   --verbose
-  --python PYTHON       The Python version to run package's CLI binary with.
+  --python PYTHON       The Python version to run package's CLI app with.
+Must
-                        Must be v3.3+.
+                        be v3.3+.
   --system-site-packages
                         Give the virtual environment access to the system site-packages dir.